 When I started my golf blog in 2004, one of the first golf blogs EVER, I never imagined that nine years later I’d be still doing it, let alone traveling all over the world to fantastic golf destinations like Los Cabos, Mexico.
 I’m truly thankful but I don’t consider myself “lucky.”
 I’ve worked this thing hard for years.
-Sitting by the pool at Sheraton Hacienda del Mar was fantastic and felt like a great reward that hard work.
+Sitting by the pool at Sheraton Hacienda del Mar was fantastic and felt like a great reward for that hard work.
 I kept telling myself as I basked in the great Cabo weather, listening to the thunderous waves from the Sea of Cortez crashing on the shoreline and sipping a frosty beverage, “this does not suck.”

 Now let’s take a look at Sheraton Hacienda del Mar, the fantastic resort in Cabo.